 First, let’s define harnessed car seat versus booster seat:

-My son is 5 1/2 years old, and we’ve been practicing riding in a booster for short trips to begin introducing him to the responsibility (an endeavor many technicians refer to as “booster training”).
+This booster rider is 5 1/2 years old.
+He’s been practicing riding in a booster for short trips to begin introducing him to the responsibility (an endeavor many technicians refer to as “booster training”).

 Let me tell you how this goes.
 For the first few minutes, maybe even a few weeks; things are going great.
 You think, gosh, my kid is so mature!
 He’s following all the rules, he’s sitting up straight, we’ve got this booster thing locked down!